myllynen/byteman-automation-tutorial/README.md

 [Byteman Programmer's Guide](http://downloads.jboss.org/byteman/latest/byteman-programmers-guide.html)
 provides complete description of Byteman script syntax.

-From this initial script we see three downsides with this basic approach which will be addressed in the next section: first, for lifetime we are relying on a method argument which in a real use case might not be present and, second, since casting is not allowed in Byteman scripts we need a bit convoluted expression to calculate the average lifetime correctly.
-Lastly, merely printing statistics on a terminal is not feasible approach with larger applications.
+From this initial script we see two downsides with this basic approach which will be addressed in the next section: first, for lifetime we are relying on a method argument which in a real use case might not be present.
+Second, merely printing statistics on a terminal is not feasible approach with larger applications.

 Here we start the example program and Byteman with it at the same time